 A website is an economical way to market your business and offers broad visibility to an ever-growing number of potential customers.
 Polish up your site — for visual appeal and with solid information about your products and services.
 Be a presence on social media such as Facebook and LinkedIn, even start a blog.
 You don’t need to do it all yourself.
 An Internet professional can provide the services you need for an investment that can quickly pay off.

 7. Take stock of your internal operations.

 There’s always room to streamline processes and bring new efficiencies to any business operation.
 Take a step back and look for opportunities to improve — from work streams to new tools and software.
 Tap into your employees for their perspectives and ideas.

 8. Take care of your employees.

 Let your employees know they are valued — with benefits as well as training opportunities that help them build new skills and bring new value to your organization.
 Be honest about your business’ finances and how your employees may be affected.
 If you’re able to retain them when times are tough and unemployment is high, you’ll be rewarded with a loyal and engaged workforce when the economy turns around.

 9. Plan for an emergency.

 For businesses, advance disaster planning can make the difference between staying in business and losing everything.
 Planning ahead is one of the easiest ways to help ensure your business survives and recovers from a disaster.
 Make sure you have an emergency plan as well as one for the continuity of your business in the aftermath.
 Learn more about catastrophe planning.

 10. Protect your investment.

 As your business evolves, your insurance needs may, too.
+Explore small business insurance policy.
+Are you covered for the right risks?
 Your agent can review your operations, help assess your needs and discuss solutions to help mitigate them, including protection against fire, theft, lawsuits, business interruption, data breach and more.
-Explore small business insurance from The Hartford, and check out these Top 5 Tips (pdf) for additional insight on how you can protect your assets as you pursue new opportunities.